PetrKryslUCSD/FinEtools.jl/docs/integration.md

 ## Evaluation of integration data

-Importantly, the  Integration Data method `integrationdata` evaluates quantities  needed for numerical integration: locations and weights of quadrature points, and the values of basis functions and of the basis function gradients with respect to the parametric coordinates at the quadrature points.
+Importantly, the  Integration Domain (`IntegDomain`) method `integrationdata` evaluates quantities  needed for numerical integration: locations and weights of quadrature points, and the values of basis functions and of the basis function gradients with respect to the parametric coordinates at the quadrature points.